D2iQ® supports N-2 of the latest

 Supported operating systems

-Features in Upgrade Patches
+Features in patches

 Occasionally, to make new features available at a faster rate, D2iQ releases features as part of a patch release.
 If the Release Notes indicate a feature you need and do not yet have, consider upgrading to the latest version to take full advantage of new features and functions.